CappeSun/CappeSun/README.md

 Yo, I study web development at Yrgo in Gothenburg.
 I'm aiming for full stack, though with focus on backend.
 I mostly work with JS, including Node, and PHP, and have found Laravel and Vue to suit me well.
 Frontend-wise I usually build web apps, as I enjoy interactive and fluent websites.
 Outside of web, I have some basic experience with C++ and C#.

 Other interests I pursue in my free time are music, electronics, CAD and whatever else catches my interest.
 I'm also working on a livestream service, Dreamcaster, which aims to match the (useful) features of Twitch, in addition to many new.
+It is currently in passion project status.

 <!--
 - 🔭 I’m currently working on ...